-To configure a ThinPro profile's platform settings:
+To configure a client profile's platform settings:

-- On the Platform screen in the Profile Editor, select an OS Build ID that corresponds to the desired image version. - IMPORTANT: Be sure to create a different ThinPro profile for each hardware type. - NOTE: If a client kit is installed, it is displayed automatically in the Client Kits box, and additional registry settings will be available on the Registry screen. - Set the configuration to either standard (ThinPro) or zero (Smart Zero). - NOTE: For older image versions, this setting is greyed out and set to zero automatically.
+- On the Platform screen in Profile Editor, select an OS Build ID that corresponds to the desired image version. - IMPORTANT: Be sure to create a different client profile for each hardware type.

+- NOTE: If a client kit is installed, it is displayed automatically in the Client Kits box, and additional registry settings will be available on the Registry screen. - 2.
+Set the configuration to either standard (ThinPro) or zero (Smart Zero). - NOTE: For older image versions, this setting is greyed out and set to zero automatically.

-Configuring a default connection for a ThinPro profile
+Configuring a default connection for a client profile

-To configure a default connection for a ThinPro profile:
+To configure a default connection for a client profile:

-- On the Connection screen in the Profile Editor, choose the desired connection type from the Type dropdown list. - NOTE: The available connection types differ depending on whether you chose the ThinPro or Smart Zero configuration on the Platform screen. - 2.
-In the Server field, type the name or IP address of the server.
+- On the Connection screen in Profile Editor, choose the desired connection type from the Type dropdown list. - NOTE: The available connection types differ depending on whether you chose ThinPro or Smart Zero on the Platform screen. - 2.
+In the Server field, enter the name or IP address of the server.

-Modifying the registry settings of a ThinPro profile
+Modifying the registry settings of a client profile

-To change default registry settings for a ThinPro profile:
+To change default registry settings for a client profile:

-- 1. On the Registry screen in the Profile Editor, expand the folders in the Registry settings tree to locate the registry setting you want to change. - 2.
-Select the registry key, and then enter the desired value in the Value field.
+- On the Registry screen in Profile Editor, expand the folders in the Registry settings tree to locate the registry setting you want to change. - 2.
+Select the registry key, and then enter the desired value in the Value field. - NOTE: See Registry keys on page 71 for a comprehensive list and description of registry keys.

-Adding files to a ThinPro profile
+Adding files to a client profile

-Use the Files screen in the Profile Editor to add configuration files that will be installed on the thin client automatically when the ThinPro profile is installed.
+Use the Files screen in Profile Editor to add configuration files that will be installed on the thin client automatically when the client profile is installed.
 This is typically used for the following reasons: